jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Data & Math
 -----------

 Data and math in Symbol are actually not part of the language.
 Data and math are modules written in Symbol Language that provide types and procedures to work with data and math.
 These modules are described in separate books.
-At present, it would not be convincing if the full description of a programming language should contain nothing about *strings*, *arrays*, *simple data types* and *mathematical operations*.
+At present, it might not be convincing if the full description of a programming language should contain nothing about *strings*, *arrays*, *simple data types* and *mathematical operations*.

 Therefore, in this chapter, I give a functional description of basics of the Data and Math modules.